Rib Pain During Pregnancy – Causes, Remedies & Prevention

 A warm bath has the power to ease many sore muscles and aches of pregnancy.
 If you think you can’t safely climb out of the bath, then applying warmth to the rib area using a heating pad is a good option.

-When to Visit a Doctor?
+When to Visit a Doctor

 - HELLP Syndrome: The symptoms of HELLP include intense rib pain (epigastric pain), nausea, vomiting, dizziness, and headaches.
 You need to go to a doctor immediately if you experience these symptoms.

-- Budd-Chiari Syndrome: This is a rare condition which makes blood clots develop in the veins that lead into the liver, causing liver damage and rib pain (epigastric pain).
+- Budd-Chiari Syndrome: This is a rare condition which makes blood clots develop in the veins that lead to the liver, causing liver damage and rib pain (epigastric pain).
 Although it is extremely rare, pregnancy tends to exacerbate the condition.

 - Excessive Pain: There seems to be no improvement in rib pain with the help of home remedies, and it continues to increase.

 Around the 36th week of pregnancy, your baby will drop under the breastbone into the pelvic cavity to get ready for birth.
-This will provide you relief from your nagging rib aches.
+This will provide you with relief from your nagging rib aches.
 But until that happens, make sure you research and learn as much as you can about this problem so that you can prepare yourself for the risks.

+This was all about rib pain and pregnancy.
 It’s possible to get relief from pregnancy rib pain.
 Visit your gynaecologist regularly and keep her informed about any uncomfortable developments.
 Remember, a healthy mother means a healthy baby.

 Also Read:

-Knee Pain when Pregnant
+Knee Pain When Pregnant

 Stomach Pain in Pregnancy

-Joint Pain during Pregnancy
+Joint Pain During Pregnancy